khristianaarongarcia/endex/docs/mintlify/getting-started/installation.md

+---
+title: "Installation"
+description: "Get The Endex up and running on your server in minutes."
+---

 # Installation

-Get The Endex up and running on your server in minutes.

 ***